jtpeller/math-book/1-Algebra/1-FunctionBasics.md

 = 6x^4
 $$

 Thus, any arbitrary problem involving this will be able to be solved without having to show all this work.
-You could, if you wanted, but the properties of these operations enable quicker simplifications.
+You could, if you wanted, but these properties enable quicker simplifications.
 For instance, the following simplification becomes second nature.

 $$
 x * 5x * 4y * 2x^2 * 15y^5 = 600x^4y^6